justinlavi/Akihabara/README.md

 ## Notes

-This theme is optimized for the following languages at the moment:
+This theme is optimized for the following languages:
-C/C++
+- C/C++
-C#
+- C#
+- Python
+- Java
-CMake
+- CMake
-Shell
+- Shell

-I will be updating this theme to support:
-Java
-Python

 ## See also